-The better products allow you to earn “two or three points for your dollar” on travel-related bonus categories, Geroulis says, including airfare, hotel stays or restaurant purchases.
+The better cards allow you to earn “2 or 3 points for your dollar” on bonus categories, such as airfare, hotel stays and restaurants, Geroulis says.

-Some co-branded cards may even let you earn up to five points per dollar on purchases at the airline or hotel partner, but the big bonus may prove worthwhile only for repeat customers.
-To maximize earnings, your travel card also should offer some type of rewards on all your other purchases.
+Some co-branded cards may let you earn up to 5 points per dollar on purchases at the airline or hotel partner, but the big bonus may be worthwhile only for repeat customers.
+A good travel credit card should offer rewards on other purchases, too.

-“You should be getting at least one mile per dollar, and it should be a program you actually value,” says Scott Mackenzie, founder of Travel Codex.
+“You should be getting at least 1 mile per dollar, and it should be a program you actually value,” says Scott Mackenzie, a Dell marketing adviser who founded a travel blog site called Travel Codex.

-And beyond a base rewards program, look for a lucrative sign-on bonus — extra points or miles that are earned if you charge a certain amount of money to the card within a specified time period.
+Beyond a base rewards program, look for a sign-up bonus, such as extra points or miles for spending a certain amount of money with the card within a specified time frame.

 “One bonus can be enough for one or two flights or more,” Geroulis says.
 “Keep an eye out and sign up for the credit when (the offer) is … higher than normal.”

 Some co-branded airline credit cards, for instance, give cardholders free access to that carrier’s airport clubs or lounges.
-They also entitle you to flight or room upgrades, early boarding options and free amenities, like Wi-Fi or continental breakfasts.
+They also entitle you to flight or hotel upgrades, early boarding options and free amenities such as Wi-Fi or continental breakfasts.

 The most elite travel cards feature concierge services and access to exclusive events.
 Some may offer private car service or even jet rentals.
-Shop around to find a card that features the particular perks you are looking for.
+Shop around to find a card that features the particular perks you want.

-Frequent flyers, of course, will want a card that at least allows you to avoid foreign transaction fees, which are charges from the issuer for handling a transaction outside the U.S. These fees typically run between 1 and 3 percent per payment.
+Frequent flyers will want a credit card that doesn’t charge foreign transaction fees, which are the issuer’s charges for handling a transaction outside the U.S. These fees run between 1 and 3 percent per transaction.

 “Coming back from a trip and finding out you’ve been dinged 3 percent for every purchase is just annoying,” Mackenzie says.

-You also may be able to avoid ancillary airline charges — like baggage fees or close-in booking fees, which are imposed when you cash in your rewards close to your departure date — with an airline-branded credit card in your wallet.
+With an airline-branded credit card, you also may be able to avoid extra airline charges, such as baggage fees or “close-in booking fees,” which are imposed if you book a flight close to your departure date using your rewards.

 “The basic cards generally have an annual fee between $80 and $100,” Perkins says.
-“You pay $25 to check a bag” each way if you didn’t have the card, so you’ll recoup that charge in about two round trips.
+If you pay $25 each way to check a bag, you’ll recoup that annual fee in a couple of round trips.

-Some cards, for instance, provide trip cancellation insurance, which can reimburse you if your vacation gets canceled and its costs are otherwise nonrefundable.
-Other cards will cover the cost of lost or delayed baggage — meaning the issuer will pay up to a certain amount for the emergency purchase of items you need on your trip.
+Some cards provide trip cancellation insurance, which reimburses you if your vacation gets canceled and the costs are otherwise nonrefundable.
+Other cards will cover the cost of lost or delayed baggage by paying you up to a certain amount to buy items you need on your trip.

-Many cards also provide additional rental car insurance.
-This insurance typically covers some level of collision and theft protection, which “can save you $15 to $20 (a day) versus buying it at the car rental lot,” Mackenzie says.
+Many cards also provide additional rental car insurance, which “can save you $15 to $20 (a day) versus buying it at the car rental lot,” Mackenzie says.
+This insurance typically offers some collision and theft protection.

-Of course, you’ll need to charge the associated travel expenses to your card in order to reap a particular benefit.
+Of course, you’ll have to charge the associated travel expenses to your travel rewards credit card in order to reap a particular benefit.

-Something else to note: The terms and conditions of these coverage types will vary and often feature restrictions.
-For example, most trip cancellation insurance applies only in instances of death, injury or serious illness, so “it’s a rare occurrence that you would actually use (it),” Mackenzie says.
+Something to note: The terms and conditions of insurance perks will vary and come with restrictions.
+For example, most trip cancellation insurance applies only in cases of death, injury or serious illness.

-However, these ancillary benefits can still help you choose between two otherwise similar cards.
+“It’s a rare occurrence that you would actually use (it),” says Mackenzie.
+However, these ancillary benefits can still help you choose between two similar cards.

-Of course, all these rewards will be essentially null and void if you have to jump through hoops to take advantage of them.
-Comb through a card’s terms and conditions to make sure its rewards aren’t subject to blackout dates.
+All these rewards will be essentially worthless if you have to jump through hoops to earn them.
+Read your card’s terms and conditions to make sure the rewards aren’t subject to blackout dates.

 “You want to be able to get a flight when it’s convenient to you and when you want to travel, not when it’s convenient for the airline,” Harzog says.

 You also don’t want to lose points or miles due to inactivity or issuer-imposed expiration dates.
-Make sure to look for a card that allows you to transfer rewards to a variety of hotel or airline partners.
+Look for a card that lets you transfer rewards to a variety of hotel or airline partners.